Stephen G. Tilley

 Stephen G. Tilley earned his Ph.D. from the University of Michigan.

-My students and I work in a realm of evolutionary biology that is concerned with how populations undergo genetic differentiation and evolve toward becoming different species.
-We ask what species of animals actually are.
+My research has been concerned with how populations undergo genetic differentiation and evolve toward becoming different species, and with asking what species of animals actually are.

-We work primarily with "dusky salamanders" of the genus Desmognathus, a group that is restricted to eastern North America and achieves its highest diversity in the southern Appalachian Mountains.
+My research colleagues, including several Smith College students, have dealt primarily with "dusky salamanders" of the genus Desmognathus, a group that is restricted to eastern North America and achieves its highest diversity in the southern Appalachian Mountains.
 Characters that humans can readily perceive and measure, such as behavior, color, shape and size, seem to evolve very slowly in these creatures.
 Different forms can thus be genetically distinct and reproductively isolated while being morphologically extremely similar.
 Our studies, using both starch gel electrophoresis and nucleic acid sequencing, have revealed that what were once thought to be single species of Desmognathus are, in fact complexes of forms that have undergone considerable genetic differentiation.
 Since 1996 our work has led to the partitioning of Desmognathus ochrophaeus into a complex of five species, including two new forms: Desmognathus orestes and Desmognathus abditus.
-We are currently concentrating on a complex of species and populations in the southern Appalachian Mountains of eastern Tennessee and western North Carolina.
-We are investigating patterns of genetic divergence and evolutionary relationships among populations and species.

 Tilley, S. G., and M. J. Mahoney.
 1996.
 "Patterns of genetic differentiation in salamanders of the Desmognathus ochrophaeus complex (Amphibia: Plethodontidae)."
 Herpetol.
 Monogr.
 10: 1–42.